 First, let’s take a quick look at what could cause an economic collapse in the U.S. There are a number of various scenarios that are entirely possible, and if they happened, would lead to a collapse.
 These include:

-- The U.S. dollar quickly losing value: This would result in hyperinflation.
+- The U.S. dollar quickly loses value: This would result in hyperinflation.

 - A run on the banks: Banks would close and lending and cash availability would disappear.

 - A cyberattack on the financial system: This would halt all electronic transfers of funds between people and institutions, paralyzing the banking system.